KaterineMoon/sftp-ssh2-wrapper/README.md

 # sftp-wrapper
-Library to manage an sftp connection using ssh2-sftp-client
+Library to manage a sftp connection using ssh2-sftp-client